donuthack/Hosts/README.md

 ScriptBlock.txt - Blocks scripts for analytic services, fingerprinting services, popups that tell you to turn your adblocker off as well as some ad services

 Anti Google.txt - Blocks everything I could find on Google, best used on Android to help keep Google from tracking everything you do

+Anti Yahoo.txt - Great for blocking crrap from Yahoo if you don't use Yahoo's Search Engine or Flickr